12/17/2024

 April 1 2024: My most recent project has been 3D modeling Naval guns from the 1850s through the 1870s.
 There's a "work-log" here on the site for it, if you're interested in the details.
 Part of this project is to model and print 1 of each gun Constellation carried over her carreer.
 While working on the 60# Parrott pivot gun, such as carried by the sloop of war Cumberland in her battle with the ironclad Virginia, I was thinking I should model Cumberland's other pivot gun next; a 10 inch Dahlgen.

 Looking for data on this gun, I found a drawing that John Dahlgren submitted in July of 1850 propossing frigates be armed with 6 10 inch pivots on their spar decks, and 26 9 inch carriage guns on the gun deck.
 The 10 inch gun in the drawing is exactly the same as the diagram for the Traversing Carriage and Slide from the Instructions of 1852, but Dahlgren changed the drawing's gun (except for the breech) to one of his guns.
 The Navy, by-the-way, didn't adopt his proposal, then.
-Instead they went with 2 10 pivot guns on the spar deck, and a mix of 8 inch shell-guns and 32# shot-guns.
+Instead they went with 2 10 inch pivot guns on the spar deck, and a mix of 8 inch shell-guns and 32# shot-guns.

 I went looking for the dimentions for a 10 inch Dahlgren and the best I could find was the maximum diameter was 29.1 inches, so I basically scalled the 11 inch tube I already made down to this diameter.
 I then used the Traversing Carriage diagram to make the carriage, and took the slide from my 10" shell-gun pivot and adjusted it to Dahlgrens drawing which was shorter, but the same in all other details.
 Spencer Tucker in his Arming the Fleet says the carriage was the same as that for for the Columbiads (the Traversing Carriage shown), but widened to accomodate the larger Dahlgren gun body.
-So this is the 3Dmodel I made:
+So this is the 3D model I made:

 While working on this, I noted that Dahlgren referred to the gun as: "10 inch gun ~ Pivot Carriage" and I'm wondering about Constellation.
 She was armed with two "10 inch guns on pivot carriages."
 I had gone with the gun from the Mississippi plan, dated June 23 1855 that shows a 10" gun of 86cwt (8600 pounds).
 Constellation was launched on August 26 1854, and commissioned on July 28 1855 - 4 and 5 years after Dahlgren's proposal.
 The timing of these documents, and not much more than a hunch, has me thinking Constellation had 10 inch Dahlgren pivots like her contempraries; Cunberland, Macedonian, Savannah, etc. While I try to nail this down somehow, I decided to go ahead and replace the model's pivots with Dahlgrens.